Live Workshop Guide · Hands-On AI Training

 Step 4 Answer Claude's questions and ship: generate, install, validate.

 Feedback into the skill, not the output Spend your time making the skill better, not the deliverable.
-Most people back-and-forth-edit every output.
-Put that feedback into the skill.
+The default instinct is to edit each output directly.
+Put that time into the Skill instead.

 You'll know you've got it whenthe Skill is installed, the kill-switch lines are pasted in, and the Skill has produced one output that satisfies your Definition of Done (or you've added one new instruction so the next run will).